mikey712712/Project3forreal/README.md

 # QuickChat

-QuickChat is a full-stack single-page web application created over a time span of 4 days through the collaboration of one of my peers and myself.
-It features video call and text messaging capabilities between users of the app, all friend requests, online statuses, messages, and incoming/outgoing calls are updated and displayed for all current users in real time.
+QuickChat is a full-stack single-page web application created over a time span of 4 days featuring video call and text messaging capabilities between users of the app.
+All friend requests, online statuses, messages, and incoming/outgoing calls are updated and displayed for all current users in real time.
 The messaging component also supports the sending of images/gifs and features a built in emoji picker.

 Deployed Site: https://quickchat-video.netlify.app